picosh/docs/posts/pgs.md

 > NOTICE: This is a premium [pico+](/plus) feature.

-Similar to how you can rewrite paths like `/*` to `/index.html`, you can also set up rules to let parts of your site proxy to external services.
+Similar to how you can rewrite paths like `/*` to `/index.html` with a `_redirects` file, you can also set up rules to let parts of your site proxy to external services.
 Let’s say you need to communicate from a single-page app with an API on https://api.example.com that doesn’t support CORS requests.
 The following rule will let you use `/api/` from your JavaScript client:

 ```
 /api/*  https://api.example.com/:splat  200